Posts for Uncategorized

 Canada Water Library Cafe

 Once upon a time libraries were quiet places.
 Sadly those days are over.
 God knows how anyone can get any studying, or working done here, least of all read.
-Over my lunch at Canada Water Library Cafe (1300-1500 15/10/2019) I had three things to contend with: The noise The temperature The smell of sewage that […]
+Over my lunch at Canada Water Library Cafe (1300-1500 15/10/2019) I had three things to contend with: Luckily I had brought my noise cancelling headphones that […]